Main Music Trivia YMMV

 "One day I'll drive in a gold Mercedes Benz / Singing opera on Bel Air Road"

-The Mourning After: Supposedly, "Summertime Sadness" is about an old boyfriend of Lana's who passed away.
+The Mourning After: "Summertime Sadness" seems to deal with a lover's death, and the emptiness of such a thing's wake.
 Much of Lana's music can be interpreted similarly.

 " I think I'll miss you forever / Like the stars miss the sun in the morning sky"